Learn how to remove moss from your garden lawn by scarifying with our Great Lawns Made Simple series.

 The underlying reason for moss taking hold is poor drainage, poor or compacted soil or grass in poor condition.
 This can be a continuous problem if not addressed as moss spreads by spores and quickly takes hold again.
-Moss lawns feel spongy to walk on and if you look at the base of the grass you will see leafy green stems or fronds woven around the grass blades.
-To get rid of moss you can either remove by manual means or with chemical moss killer.
+Moss lawns feel spongy to walk on, and if you look at the base of the grass, you will see leafy green stems or fronds woven around the grass blades.
+To get rid of moss, you can either remove it by manual means or with a chemical moss killer.

-The best way to tackle a mossy lawn is to apply a moss killer.
-When the moss is dead you then need to rake it out.
-Then you can assess if you need to overseed the lawn.
+- The best way to tackle a very mossy lawn is to apply a feed, weed and mosskiller.
+When the moss is dead, you then need to rake it out.
+Then, you can assess if you need to overseed the lawn.
 Remember – to keep it in check, it is wise to address the reasons why the moss is growing so well.

 - If the soil is compacted and waterlogged, it will need spiking or aeration.